Sigil-Ebook/Sigil/docs/Building_on_older_Linux.md

 Once again: `sudo apt-get install cmake` will get you what you need on Debian type systems.
 If your favorite software repositories can't supply CMake 3.0 or better, you'll need to download the source from [cmake.org](http://www.cmake.org) and build it it yourself.
 I've done it myself and their instructions are pretty good.
 You can either build it with an older version of CMake, or there's a boot-strap method if all you have is gcc/make.

 ## <a name="qt5"/>Getting Qt5
- <center>You can use one of the official precompiled Qt binaries higher than Qt5.9.x at this time.
-5.12.3 recommended</center>
+You can use one of the official precompiled Qt binaries higher than Qt5.9.x at this time.
+5.12.3 recommended

 Download a binary installer from the [official Qt website](http://download.qt.io/archive/qt/).
 Sigil requires Qt5.9.4 or higher.
 Look for the version that's appropriate for your architecture (qt-opensource-linux-***x86***-5.12.x.run or qt-opensource-linux-***x64***-5.12.x.run).
 Make sure its executable bit is set and launch it with administrative privileges to install it in its default location of /opt/Qt5.12.x (which is what I recommend).
 Or install it wherever you like--but just note that my command line examples later are going to assume the location of /opt/Qt5.12.x.
 Adjust accordingly if you choose different location.